bool(false)

 Week 1: Seedling Stage

-Once your MAC 1 seeds have popped and been planted, it’s time to ease them into the world.
+Once your MAC 1 strain have popped and been planted, it’s time to ease them into the world.
 Keep things gentle; this week is all about root development and light acclimation.

 🧪 What to Expect: